The location where Paola Illera's body was found

 The 18-year-old fashion student had been raped and then strangled to death.

-The location is one mile away from the ramp where Paola was found.
+The location is one mile away from the ramp where Illera was found.

 Coordinates: 40.798596, -73.947626

-This aerial map highlights the apartment building and the locations where Arohn Kee's murder victims were found.
+This aerial map highlights the apartment building and the locations where Kee's murder victims were found.

-Judging by Google Maps data, he operated in a small 0.25-square-mile radius.
+Google Maps indicates that he operated in a small 0.25-square-mile radius in East Harlem.

 This location belongs to the following categories: